Accessibility Known Issues

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-PDFs, PowerPoints, or Word documents published on or after 23 September 2018 will be converted to HTML pages, or replaced with accessible versions by September 2021.
+PDFs, PowerPoints, or Word documents published on or after 23 September 2018 will be converted to HTML pages, or replaced with accessible versions by September 2021 (exceptions are the Athena SWAN application published in 2018 and annual reports published earlier than 2020/21).
 Any new PDF, PowerPoint, or Word documents we publish will meet accessibility standards.

 Content that's not within the scope of the accessibility regulations